Skip to main content

 2

-Read the Answer, Reasoning, and Evidence for each column
+Read the Answer and the Reasoning for each column

 AI extraction is highly accurate but not perfect.
 For high-stakes data, spot-check the cells that drive decisions.